6 Seasonal Delights to Try While Visiting York in Autumn

 • Preserves made with autumn fruits

-• Specialty teas to recreate your York experience
+• Speciality teas to recreate your York experience

 • Artisan chocolates with seasonal flavours